jordan-sussman/claude-code-notify-sound/README.md

 - Copies your sound to `~/.claude/sounds/`
 - Detects your OS and picks a player type
 - Adds `Stop` and `Notification` hooks to your settings.json without touching existing hooks or settings
-- Support for updating the hook through reruns
+- Supports updating the hook through reruns

 ## File formats